mac-theobio/QMEE/Mixed_models.md

 inferences about the focal variable

--   Inferring using a fixed effect means we are inferring across the group we have measured
+-   Inferring using a fixed effect means we are inferring across the group of levels we have measured (only)
--   Inferring using a random effect means we are inferring across a *population represented by* the group we have measured
+-   Inferring using a random effect means we are inferring across a *population represented by* the group of levels we have measured

+## Examples

+We measure effects of an influenza vaccination experiment for several years

+* Year as a fixed effect: did vaccination "help" on average over these years (with a particular set of flu strains, etc.
+* Year as random effect: will vaccination "help" on average over a wider set of years (assuming observed years are representative)

+Spruce trees

+* May not have enough data to do a random effects analysis
+* Our _statistical_ inference is then limited to the areas we studied
+* Whether we can broaden our _scientific_ inference is a science question (not stats)

-## practical questions
+## Practical questions

+- Modern methods
--   have you measured a sufficient number of levels to estimate a variance (>5, preferably >10)?
+	* have you measured a sufficient number of levels to estimate a variance (>5, preferably >10)?
+	* May need more for more complicated models

-    -   if not, you may need to use "old-fashioned" methods
+- Classic methods
--   do you have small or variable amounts of information available per level, but many levels?
--   do you want to estimate the parameters with *shrinkage*?

-### Example: flu years
+	* Do you have a balanced design?

+- Otherwise
+	* Limit your inference
+	* Try an even more advanced approach (usually Bayesian)

+## Interactions

+* Are only intercepts affected by random factors, or also responses?
+	* e.g., spruce trees

+* Interactions are often conceptually appealing, but computationally challenging

 ## Fitting